Skip to main content

 Developing your growth mindset means setting time aside for reflection.

-“To best position ourselves for growth we must be aware of our current abilities,” Marcille said.
+“To best position ourselves for growth, we must be aware of our current abilities,” Marcille said.
 “Being a reflective practitioner and being honest with ourselves puts ourselves in the best position to determine where growth will most positively impact ourselves and those around us.”

 Changing your mindset isn’t something that will just happen overnight; it takes time.

 “Consistency ensures ongoing commitment to progress, particularly when building habits like studying or practicing,” Winfield said.
-When working on your own growth mindset, give yourself grace to experiment and grow.

 How Do I Start My Mindset Growth?

-There are lots of ways you can start to shift your mindset, but Teague, Marcille and Winfield all recommend starting with something small, like a specific skill you want to develop or a task you want to achieve.
+There are lots of ways you can start to shift your mindset, but Marcille and Winfield all recommend starting with something small, like a specific skill you want to develop or a task you want to achieve.

 “Once you’ve identified where you want to focus, create a plan," Marcille said.
 With action steps as well as time to reflect, you can build your skills and habits of mind at the same time.